kahunacohen/real-world-fp/README.md

 detail in the call to `fs.readFileSync` that it will make our code more readable to abstract away a few of the details.
 To keep things simple, for now we are not accounting for errors.

 Do we need a test for this?
-I'd say no because it's so simple and I assume `fs.readFileSync` is well tested in the `fs` module source.
+I'd say no because it's so simple and I assume `fs.readFileSync` well tested by someone else.

 ### Parsing the File